ZeljkoBlatesic1/task/README.md

 # vue-task
 GIVEN BY MIKULA&BERA

+ACTIVATE BACKEND

-Activate the virtual environment - env\Scripts\activate
+    1) Activate the virtual environment - env\Scripts\activate

+    2) start services MYSQL80 from task manager

+    3) start localhost instance in MYSQL workbench

-python manage.py runserver
+    4) run python manage.py runserver in cmd

 This template should help get you started developing with Vue 3 in Vite.